Erin Kinavey Wennerstrom

 Anders Kinavey Wennerstrom

-Anders (he/him) is a facilitator of individual and organizational change with 20 years of experience in the healthcare field.
+Anders (he/him) is a facilitator of individual and organizational change with over 20 years of experience in the fields of healthcare and early childhood.
 He has held practitioner and leadership roles in quality improvement and organizational change management.
-He has worked as a leadership coach since 2015 and has completed additional training in Trauma-Informed Coaching.
-Anders is also a registered yoga teacher working on integrating traditional practices with the emerging knowledge about the brain, meditation and mental well-being.
+He has worked as a leadership coach since 2015 after completing his initial training through the Co-Active Institute with additional training in Trauma-Informed Coaching.
+Anders is also a registered yoga teacher.
+He brings a systems- and process- thinking approach supported by human-centered and relational practices from yoga, coaching, neuroscience and psychology, integrating emerging knowledge about the brain and well-being with the deep experiential wisdom from traditional practices.

 Master of Business Administration (MBA)